Conjectures on the Khovanov Homology of Torus Knots, Twist Knots, and Legendrian Simple Knots: Legendrian and Transverse Knots and Links

 There are several common ways of representing topological knots, the three used in our computations are extended Gauss code, planar diagram code (PD code), and Dowker-Thistlewaite code (DT code).
 Given a knot diagram with $N$ crossings, the (unsigned) Gauss code is a string with $2N$ characters (extended Gauss code is $3N$), PD code is a string that is $4N$ long, and DT code is $N$ characters long.
 Each has its benefits.
-Extended Gauss code can distinguish mirrors, DT code cannot (See \cite{DOWKER198319}).
-PD code is the easiest to reconstruct the knot diagram, and DT code is the shortest.
+Extended Gauss code can distinguish mirrors, DT code cannot (see \cite{DowkerThistlethwaiteDTCode}).
+PD code is perhaps the easiest to reconstruct the knot diagram, and DT code is the shortest.
 Because of this we will present our examples in DT code.
 To obtain the DT code of a knot diagram, place your finger on the knot and \textit{walk} along the diagram, labelling the crossings.
 When you get back to your starting point each crossing will have two numbers associated with it.
-It is not difficult to see that each crossing will have exactly one odd number and one even number.
-For each even number, if that number was associated with an \textit{over} crossing (that is, your finger ran over the crossing as you were labelling it), place a minus sign in front.
+It is not difficult to see that each crossing will have exactly one odd number and one even number. \footnote{ For a \textit{classical} knot, one that embeds into $\mathbb{R}^{3}$.
+This claim is not true for virtual knots. } For each even number, if that number was associated with an \textit{over} crossing (that is, your finger ran over the crossing as you were labelling it), place a minus sign in front.
 Write out the pairs of integers as $(1,a_{1})$, $(3,a_{2})$, $\dots$, $(2n-1,a_{n})$.
 The DT code is the list $a_{1},a_{2},\dots,a_{n}$.
 See \cite{KatlasDTCode} for several examples.

-It is possible to go from DT code to unsigned Gauss code (i.e. the usual Gauss code, and not the extended Gauss code) and back \cite{KhoHoDTCodes}.
+It is possible to go from DT code to unsigned Gauss code (i.e. the usual Gauss code, and not the extended Gauss code) and back \cite{KatlasDTCode}.
 For certain computations, like the Alexander polynomial which is mirror insensitive, DT code is easiest since it is the shortest.
 For things like the Jones polynomial and Khovanov homology, invariants that distinguish mirrors, extended Gauss code is a must.